vprusso/toqito/docs/getting_started.rst

 ----------

 .. warning::
-    We reccomend :code:`toqito` be installed only on a Linux machine.
+    We recommend :code:`toqito` be installed only on a Linux machine.
 There is a `known issue <https://github.com/vprusso/toqito/issues/399#issue-2060205963>`_ with a module in :code:`toqito` not working as intended on macOS.